Finding a Business Partner (Why You Should Consider It)

 Another approach would be to find a partner who is an “account person”.
 Someone to handle the business end of things and bring in new clients.

-I have seen others use this model, but didn’t think it was right for me.
+I have seen others use this model but didn’t think it was right for me.
 But it might be a solution if you find someone who can bring in business and then manage it.

 Partner Option 3: Someone Who Does More of What You Do

 Maybe you want a company that specializes in one service, say writing or programming.
-You have good clients, but sometimes you have too much work.
+You have good clients, but often you have too much work.
 So, you’re putting off start dates, turning down work, or finding someone else to do it.

-Finding another person like yourself who also has clients can be an answer.
-Ideally that person is busy too, so your combined client roster makes a good busy agency.
 But likely, you’re not equally busy at the same time so you can help each other.
 You can also take on bigger projects that require more than one person.

 Get the Word Out to Find a Partner